Kyriosity/read-write/README+/software/tests/asQA/README.md

-# Software - Quality Assurance - Programmatic tests
+# Software &mdash; Quality Assurance &mdash; Programmatic tests

 Tests are a huge umbrella term: even opening this page was your test.
 The restraint here is to the programmatic tests - the term must be self-explanatory and means tests as executable computer programs.